Carnegie Mellon University

 84-275 Comparative Politics 9

-Students must complete one of the following courses.
+Students must complete one course (9 units) from the following list of courses offered Carnegie Mellon University’s Pittsburgh or Qatar campus.
 Students may take this course before or after participating in the CMU/WSP.
-Excluded from all double counting rules.

 84-110 Foundations of Political Economy 9